aricasas/BEARR/README.md

 - Final database size: 1 GiB
 - One sample every 16 MiB of data inserted

 We picked the memtable capacity to match what was requested.
 We picked 256 MiB as the buffer pool capacity to be able to see the difference in our throughputs as the database grows too big to fit in the buffer pool.
 Our database uses Monkey by default to allocate memory to bloom filters, and we calculated that the total memory used in a 1 GiB database with 8 bits per entry is 512 MiB.
-To match this total amount of memory, we use 13 bits per entry at the highest LSM tree level, and with Monkey this will end up using a similar amount of total memory.
+To match this total amount of memory, we use 13 bits per entry at the highest LSM tree level, and with Monkey, this will end up using a similar amount of total memory.
 We calculated this in `bloom_bits.py`.
-We use a size ratio of 4 as we saw this gives us a good balance between read and write throughputs.
-We chose 96 pages for read buffering and 128 pages for write buffering after little testing on the teach.cs server showed they provided reasonable performance.
-We disable the write-ahead logging feature since it's performance is really slow for now.
+We use a size ratio of 4, as we saw this gives us a good balance between read and write throughputs.
+We chose 96 pages for read buffering and 128 pages for write buffering after a little testing on the teach.cs server showed they provided reasonable performance.
+We disable the write-ahead logging feature since its performance is really slow for now.

 To run all the experiments and get the CSV data output used to generate the figures, use: